monktastic/blog/pages/dream/overview.md

 dream as having a purpose, this is probably it.

 ---

+There's not much more for me to share right now.
+The rest you will have to do by yourself (or with friends and mentors).
+Remember, most of all, that it would be foolish to take the world around you as evidence that it is *not* a dream.

 ---

-* It is useful to reflect on the fact that what you call "the world" is made entirely of [your mind](nature-of-mind.html).
+* It is useful to reflect on the fact that [what you call "the world" is made entirely of your mind](nature-of-mind.html).
 It is even more useful to experience that insight directly.

 * For a more poetic version of the above, which you may find a useful exercise,